tyc/successfulunittest/manuscript/Let_Get_Testing.md

 The variable `init_pwm_return_value` is used to configure the return value of the mocked function.
 In this case, the mocked function `init_pwm()` will return the value `init_pwm_return_value`.
 So make sure that the type of `init_pwm_return_value` has the same type as the return type of `init_pwm()`.

+The variable `init_pwm_reinit_value` is used to configure the mocked function if it has been initialised or not.
+If it is set to TRUE, the mocked function will behave as if it has been initalised.

 The construction of the actual test code should be next.
 It is constructed as a `for` loop where the test data is iterated over the test code.
+It iterates for the entire dataset.

 	for ( 	index = 0;
 			index < (sizeof(test_data)/sizeof(test_data[0]));